 - The vessel shall be able to successfully operate at cruising speed, with all equipment functional.
 The vessel must also be able to stay at the dock on shore power for prolonged periods of time unattended. - Under no circumstances, including engine starting, may electrical current be routed through the ship's structure. - Grounding of all A/C devices shall occur using a third, separate, conductor (not the hull), with a single hull ground and a ground detection meter located at the main distribution panel. - All distribution circuits shall be protected by separate circuit breakers, not fuses. - All electrical equipment must be high marine quality and meet the provisions of ABYC.
-Vapor tight and water tight fixtures shall be used where applicable. - All distribution panels shall be provided with several spare circuits and breakers equal to at least 15% of total breaker capacity. - All conductors and electrical wire shall meet the provisions of IEEE 45. - A volt meter and amperage meter for the main breaker system.
+Vapor tight and watertight fixtures shall be used where applicable. - All distribution panels shall be provided with several spare circuits and breakers equal to at least 15% of total breaker capacity. - All conductors and electrical wire shall meet the provisions of IEEE 45. - Shore tie located on back deck bulkhead.